FAQs

 Which containers are included in the DRS?

-The system will cover single-use beverage containers up to 3 litres made of PET plastic, aluminium, and steel, in accordance with the published legislation and the terms of the licence granted to SDR Portugal.
+The system will cover single-use beverage containers up to 3 litres made of plastic, aluminium, and steel, in accordance with the published legislation and the terms of the licence granted to SDR Portugal.

 What happens to containers that cannot be collected through SDR Portugal?